 - TFAA: Make sure to follow the instructions in the readme.md

 - FAAA: Based on Timothy Lottes' PC FXAA v3.

-You probably stumble across the term.
+You probably stumbled across the term.
 Raytracing technology aims to simulate light and shadows more precisely.
-Even tho a game implementation of this kind of technology would be more accurate than a reshade implementation, most games dont do ray tracing within them and so these shaders can be useful, especially in old titles.
+Even tho a game implementation of this kind of technology would be more accurate than a reshade implementation, most games don't do ray tracing within them and so these shaders can be useful, especially in old titles.

 - Marty's RTGI: With a lot of work put into it, Marty's RTGI is the way to go.
 You might need to learn how to configure it.

 - RadiantGI: BlueSky implementation of global illumination plus subsurface scattering.
 Can be used in conjunction with Marty's RTGI, but it also works very well on its own.
 It would require you to learn how to use it.